signalfx/splunk-otel-collector/internal/receiver/lightprometheusreceiver/README.md

 The following settings are required:

-- `endpoint` (no default): Address and port to listen on for Prometheus metrics.
+- `endpoint` (no default): Address to request Prometheus metrics.
 This is the same endpoint that Prometheus scrapes to collect metrics.
 IMPORTANT: This receiver currently does require the metric path to be included in the endpoint.
 For example, if the endpoint is `localhost:1234`, the metrics path must be included, e.g.
   `localhost:1234/metrics`.
 This likely will be changed in the future.